fiorellaratti/Analisys-of-Algorithms-8-puzzle/README.md

 <tile> <tile> <tile>
 <tile> <tile> <tile>

-Each <tile> is a digit from 0 to 8, where 0 marks the blank space and the other digits are real tiles.
+Each <tile> is a digit from 0 to 8, where 0 marks the blank space and the other digits are real tiles numbers should not repeat.

 ## Output Format